SupeRuier/awesome-active-learning/contents/AL_combinations.md

   Find that AL methods do not yield strong improvements over a random baseline when applied to datasets with balanced label distributions.
   However, experiments on modified datasets with a skewed label distributions as well as naturally unbalanced datasets show the value of AL methods.
 - Active Few-Shot Learning for Sound Event Detection [2022]
+- Active Transfer Prototypical Network: An Efficient Labeling Algorithm for Time-Series Data [2022]
+- Active Few-Shot Classification: a New Paradigm for Data-Scarce Learning Settings [2022]

 There are also works about zero-shot learning:
 - Graph active learning for GCN-based zero-shot classification [2021, Neurocomputing]